traveller59/second.pytorch/README.md

 ONLY support python 3.6+, pytorch 1.0.0+.
 Tested in Ubuntu 16.04/18.04/Windows 10.

+If you want to train nuscenes dataset, see [this](NUSCENES-GUIDE.md).

 ## News

 2019-4-1: SECOND V1.6.0alpha released: New Data API, [NuScenes](https://www.nuscenes.org) support, [PointPillars](https://github.com/nutonomy/second.pytorch) support, fp16 and multi-gpu support.